 A contractor’s role is to coordinate various trades, then charge you more than the cost of materials and labour.
 That’s how they earn a profit and there’s nothing wrong with this.
 Do you know enough to judge whether or not your renovation job has been priced with honesty or greed?
 Without experience it’s not that easy to tell.

-A good renovation coach typically saves more money than they charge by knocking financial fluff out of padded cost estimates, and by streamlining unnecessarily expensive and complicated renovation approaches.
+A good renovation coach typically saves more money than they charge, and they do this by knocking financial fluff out of padded cost estimates, and by streamlining unnecessarily expensive and complicated renovation approaches.
 Creating an effective contract, agreeing on fair prices, establishing equitable payment schedules and dealing with building permit issues and code compliance details are all areas where I’ve seen renovation coaches help.
 There’s something else, too.
 A good coach can save homeowners from themselves.

 Watch Your Behaviour